Regional parts of Australia witnessed strong property price growth over the COVID pandemic thanks to the sea/tree change trend that swept the nation.

 A quick google alert notifying you about news regarding infrastructure or economic development in regional areas may help.
 You may also visit the following government websites to get the latest information:

 5. Economic growth

 The economy in regional areas continues to improve, with many suburbs maximised and developed.
 Local regional economies have created thriving, sustainable communities.

 For instance, a comprehensive Regional Aviation Policy statement was developed by the Federal Liberal and Nationals Government, in partnership with airlines, regional airports, local council owners, state and territory governments, and local communities.
 While this policy was initially deferred due to the impacts of the pandemic, the government has released a copy of the framework, which also sets out new policies to reposition aviation post-COVID-19 to ensure a competitive, safe and secure aviation sector.

 Regional deals have also been rolled out, which area genuine partnership between all levels of government to work towards a shared vision for productive and liveable regional areas.
 The deals are tailored to each region’s comparative advantages, assets, and challenges.
 They reflect the unique needs of regional Australia.

 If investing in a regional property tickles your fancy, consider watching out for value growth in your prospective area before taking the plunge.
 Other things you may do to determine whether it’s worth your while to enter a regional property market are:

-Media releases and statistics released by various industry organisations and institutions are also a good reference in evaluating a regional market:
+Reports and statistics released by various industry organisations and institutions are also a good reference in evaluating a regional market:

 Regional areas may offer some untapped potential when it comes to property investment.
 However, you have to be cautious and do your due diligence before purchasing real estate, as investing in a regional area- as with most investments - comes with risks.
 These risks may include: